(This is a guest post by Mojca Mars, a speaker at a past Double Your Freelancing Conference.)

 Twitter Search was my best friend back then.

 I always gave free advice, never linking to my webpage, but that still resulted in signups.
 How?
 Because I genuinely wanted to help.
-Then, once I helped people, they’d check out my Twtiter bio, browse through my webpage, and signed up for more.
+Then, once I helped people, they’d check out my Twitter bio, browse through my webpage, and sign up for more.

-Come meet me at Double Your Freelancing Conference, I’ll tell you everything there is to it.
+I hope you enjoyed reading about some of my super spicy strategies and how you can achieve the same amazing results yourself!
 I mean, if a bold girl from a country called Slovenia can do it, so can you.